Ex-judges to review evidence in Missouri death penalty case

 The inquiry was initially ordered last year by then-Gov. Eric Greitens.
 Parson replaced his fellow Republican as governor in June after Greitens resigned amid investigations into an extramarital affair and his alleged use of a charity donor list for political purposes.

-A spokeswoman for Parson on Monday confirmed the panel has been given the go-ahead to proceed.
+Kelli Jones, a spokeswoman for Parson, confirmed Monday that the panel has been given the go-ahead to proceed.

+Williams' attorney, Kent Gipson, said Parson made "the right decision.
+We're obviously happy about it."

+Williams, now 49, was convicted of killing former St. Louis Post-Dispatch reporter Lisha Gayle during a 1998 burglary at her home in University City.
+Gayle, 42, was a reporter at the Post-Dispatch from 1981 to 1992 before leaving to do social work.